AndreasChrisafopoulos/fpga-hdmi-pong/README.md

 ### Hardware validation

-The complete Pong system was synthesized, implemented, programmed, and tested on a **Spartan-7 FPGA board**.
+The complete Pong system was synthesized, implemented, programmed, and tested on the **Boolean Board with a Xilinx Spartan-7 XC7S50-CSGA324-1 FPGA**.

 The design operated correctly in real time, including: